You are welcome to contact us and arrange a visit to the farm: 0429661369 or email: firstname.lastname@example.org

 August 30, 2014.
 Iodine deficiency affects kidding.

-Kidding has commenced at Cadenza Boers, and except for more triplets that I wanted, the does have kidded well and the kids healthy and thriving.
+Kidding has commenced at Cadenza Boers, and except for more triplets that I wanted, the does have kidded well and the kids are healthy and thriving.
 Just recently a young doe kidded while I was away.
-She had triplets, two big buck kids and a smaller doe kid....all were dead, but the doe had cleaned them up and I had assumed that they had either come out backwards and drowned in the birth fluids before they were expelled, or that they were born with the membranes covering their mouth and nose.
+She had triplets, two big buck kids and a smaller doe kid....all were dead, but the doe had cleaned them up and I had assumed that they had either come out backwards and drowned in the birth fluids before they were expelled, ot they were born with the membranes covering their mouth and nose.
 (As the weather was warm and sunny, they would not have died of cold before they were observed).
 These two things are not uncommon in goats, particularly when they have multiple kids.
 However, this morning I was checking the dead kids as they seemed perfect and I was just looking to see if I could see anything obvious that caused their deaths.
 To my surprise all three had enlarged goiters.
 This was probably the cause of their death as lack of iodine results in weak kids.
 Often the doe kids are not viable (they need more iodine) and there is a marked difference in the number of buck kids born compared to doe kids.
 Other symptoms are, lack of, or reduced covering of hair on the body in new born kids.

 Iodine deficiency is not a usual problem on this farm however we have had a rather exceptional autumn and winter and this has resulted in fast growth of feed.
 So perhaps this is the reason for the deficiency.
 It is easily fixed.
 If it is not urgent, put out mineral blocks that contain iodine.
 I will act more intensively than this, and drench the goats with lugols iodine.
 It needs to be diluted in water but the dose of lugols is 1ml per goat.
 If you are unsure whether to drench with iodine, when the goats are yarded or come home for the night, put out buckets of water with some iodine added.
 The goats who need iodine will seek it out and drink.
 However, iodine is destroyed by sunlight, so you must put out fresh buckets at the time the goats are around.